 - What happens when someone writes a negative review?

 - How will you interact and engage with your followers?

 As a general rule of thumb, we recommend responding to negative reviews and comments — especially if what they wrote is true.
 This humanizes your brand and school, and your community will appreciate the engagement.
-Likewise, we recommend to never leave a question or comment on a post unanswered.
+Likewise, we recommend to never leaving a question or comment on a post unanswered.
 Not only is this good for your organic reach, but it is excellent for your brand presence.

 To bolster negative situations more, you can also ask community members to reply on your behalf.
-This is an authentic approach that removes your school from these situations, but still combats negativity.
+This is an authentic approach that removes your school from these situations but still combats negativity.

 The purpose of creating a plan is to give you a set of goals and tactics that can be measured and improved.
 Each month, take a look at the performance of your social media networks to determine which parts of your plan are working, and which parts you need to improve.

 For data, Facebook, Twitter and Instagram (for Business) provide free insights you can use to monitor your most (and least) popular posts.

 Creating a social media plan may seem like a lot of work — especially when you already have so much on your plate.
 But it puts meaning behind what you do, and can even help you get more budget and more people to help you execute what you need to.